PECOS-packages/PECOS/docs/user-guide/llvm-setup.md

 ### Shared vs Static LLVM

-PECOS enables inkwell's `llvm21-1-prefer-dynamic` feature.
-That means Rust builds use `libLLVM-21.so` / `libLLVM.dylib` when `llvm-config --link-shared` can provide it.
-The managed installer rejects static LLVM because the normal development test path links many LLVM-using test binaries.
+Development and source builds enable inkwell's `llvm21-1-prefer-dynamic` feature.
+They use `libLLVM-21.so` / `libLLVM.dylib` when `llvm-config --link-shared` can provide it. `pecos rust test` and `just dev` refuse static-only LLVM because the normal development test path links many LLVM-using test binaries; linking LLVM statically into each one has a much higher peak memory cost.

+Release `pecos-rslib-llvm` wheels use a different policy.
+The Linux and Windows release lanes select inkwell's `llvm21-1-force-static` feature at build time.
+LLVM is linked into the extension, and the extension's export list hides LLVM's symbols, so the wheel can coexist in one process with packages that load another LLVM. macOS release wheels keep shared LLVM with a bundled dylib (macOS's two-level namespace already prevents the cross-library symbol capture this protects against on Linux).
+The workspace manifest remains `prefer-dynamic` for source development; the release lanes patch that single feature selection only while building the LLVM wheel and restore it afterward.

 System package manager installs usually provide shared LLVM.
 On Debian/Ubuntu compatible Linux distributions, the managed installer uses the apt.llvm.org LLVM 21 packages locally under `~/.pecos/deps/llvm-21.1/`, without installing system packages.

-When LLVM is shared, PECOS CLI commands add LLVM's `libdir` to the runtime library path for child Cargo commands.
+For shared source builds, PECOS CLI commands add LLVM's `libdir` to the runtime library path for child Cargo commands.
 That lets locally configured shared LLVM installs work without editing your shell startup files.